Humans & machines in (dis)harmony? – A walk through content moderation

 Französische Str.
 9, 10117 Berlin

-This gallery walk marks the end of our second case study on content moderation, which is part of the research project Human in the Loop?
-Autonomy and Automation in Socio-Technical Systems (Hilo), funded by the Mercator Foundation and carried out by the Alexander von Humboldt Institute for Internet and Society (HIIG).
+This gallery walk marks the end of our case study in the research project Human in the Loop?
+Autonomy and Automation in Socio-Technical Systems (Hilo).
+It is funded by the Mercator Foundation and carried out by the Alexander von Humboldt Institute for Internet and Society (HIIG).
+The project investigates the increasingly complex collaboration between humans and machines in decision-making processes.
+It explores, how this socio-technical interplay can be arranged in a way that allows its potential advantages to be realised while reducing accompanying risks.

 At this stage, we would like to share our findings with you!